-- Forwards – Don’t be surprised if forward scores low.
-However, because of their potential to hit multiple goals, their sealing is usually higher than with other positions.
+- Forwards – Don’t be surprised if a forward score low.
+However, because of their potential to hit multiple goals, their ceiling is usually higher than with other positions.

 - Ruckman – Great ruckmans are usually a safer bet.
 But keep in mind that only elite ruckmans can outscore midfielders.
 On average, ruckmans score 30 – 35 hit outs per contest, which is a substantial amount of points.
 Also, keep in mind that there are very few great ruckmans, so if you want a great one, snatch it right away!